Baked Milk Chicken Thighs

 When it get’s to this cold temperature, it’s time for us to get busy with oven cooking because that’s what we’re craving.
 In fact, we’ve been wanting to experiment with so many oven recipes but because of the heat, we’ve been avoiding the oven for so long.

-Watch how to make our Juicy milk chicken thighs recipe:
+Video: Juicy milk chicken thighs recipe:

 Instead of fearing the oven heating up the house, we get to relish in it.
 We’ve been indulging in anything that give us warm comfort and what you see here is one perfect example of why we love cold weather cooking.